UltramarineBlue0/useless-pages/benchmark/README.md

 Features used to limit the things test code can do:

-- iframe sandbox one of the two main tools used to contain and limit test code's ability `sandbox="allow-scripts"`
+- iframe sandbox is one of the two main tools used to contain and limit test code's ability `sandbox="allow-scripts"`
   - restricted to a unique origin that is different than any other website. the browser will treat the iframe as cross domain
     - doesn't inherit any information storage like cookies from other domains
     - very limited access to the parent page